 Argaman's position is unlikely to change HaBayit HaYehudi’s recent decision to support a death penalty bill that Defense Minister Avigdor Liberman has been promoting for the past three years.
 The decision by the party's leader, Naftali Bennett, to back the flagship legislative initiative of his biggest rival is undoubtedly a feather in the defense minister’s cap.

-Israeli law allows military tribunals to impose the death penalty in the case of a unanimous verdict.
-(Such a decision has never been made.)
-Liberman’s draft law stipulates that a simple majority of judges would suffice, and civil courts would also be authorized to sentence to death those convicted of terrorist attacks in Israel.
+Israeli law allows military tribunals to impose the death penalty by a unanimous decision, but such a ruling has never been handed down.
+Liberman’s draft law stipulates that a simple majority of judges would suffice.

 Continue reading this article by registering at no cost and get unlimited access to: